freeCodeCamp/freeCodeCamp/guide/english/computer-science/error-handling/index.md

  * In the above program passing 0 as second parameter will throw DivideByZeroExceptions.
  * This exception will handled by the catch block which has DivideByZeroException class.
 If any exceptions other than DivideByZeroExceptions occur, they will be handled by Exception catch block.

  Exception is the base class for all the exceptions classes available in C# library.
 Even if you want to write your own exception, you have to inherit the Exception base class into your program.
+This should be same for C++.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->